flutter-tizen/plugins/packages/tizen_package_manager/README.md

 ### Retrieving specific package info

-To retrieve information for the specific package,  get `PackageInfo` with `getPackageInfo` method.
+To retrieve information of a specific package, use the `getPackageInfo` method which returns an instance of  `PackageInfo`.

 ```dart
 var packageId = 'org.tizen.settings';
 var packageInfo = await PackageManager.getPackageInfo(packageId);
 ```

-### Retriving all package info
+### Retrieving all packages' info

 To retrieve information of all packages installed on a Tizen device, use `getPackagesInfo` method.